-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-makers, who are responsible for allocating resources and assessing performance of the operating segments, have been identified as the Chairman and Chief Executive and the President and Chief Operating Officer and Executive Director of the Company.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-makers.
+The chief operating decision-makers, who are responsible for allocating resources and assessing performance of the operating segments, have been identified as the Chairman and Chief Executive and the President and Chief Operating Officer and Executive Director of the Company.